hartnetl/the-sealiest-game-you-will-play-today/README.md

 ### 3.2 Future Features

 - A mute button to give player the option to play without sounds.
-At my current level I couldn't find a way to mute my audio using vanilla Javascript, as the audio is initiataed by the user using JavaScript.
+At my current level I couldn't find a way to mute my audio using vanilla Javascript, as the audio is initiated  by the user using JavaScript.
 - A contact form to allow users to make suggestions on new scenarios, to allow the game to grow.

 ## 4 Technologies and Resources Used